sueLan/suelan.github.io/source/_posts/20201224-How-Image-Loader-and-Cache-work-in-React-Native.md

 ```

 However, there are actually lots of stories behind this simple line of code.
 Today, I would like to explore image loader and image cache in react native, and talk something about how they work under the hood.
+After reading this, you will find some limits in the image component shipped from react-native and may want to use other tech solutions for better image display.

 ## Overview of React/Image module